sabi-31/My_Perfect_Arch-linux/README.md

 2. AMD GPU (7900 GRE)
 3. Asrock Motherboard with UEFI support.

-All the steps mentioned here should regardless work for you.
+All the steps mentioned here should regardless work for you on an x86-64 machine..
 If you have an INTEL CPU and/or a NVIDIA GPU, there are some minor differences, and I will point them out.

 #### <mark style='background-color: #f44336;'> While I will try to explain what I'm doing here and why, this is not a noob friendly guide.
 You need to have an understanding of basic concepts of linux and know your way around the terminal. </mark>